biodiversitydata-se/pipelines/sbdi/README.md

 ### Running pipelines
 Run pipelines as the `spark` user.
 A recommendation is to use Linux [screen command](https://www.gnu.org/software/screen/manual/screen.html), especially when loading large datasets.

-Use `sbdi-load` (/usr/bin/sbdi-load) to run all the pipeline steps for a single dataset:
+Use `load-dr` (/usr/bin/load-dr) to run all the pipeline steps for a single dataset:
 ```
-sbdi-load dr11
+load-dr dr11
 ```

-`sbdi-load` will look for dataset-specific configuration in `/data/la-pipelines/config/dr.config`.
+`load-dr` will look for dataset-specific configuration in `/data/la-pipelines/config/dr.config`.

-`sbdi-load` runs the following pipeline steps:
+`load-dr` runs the following pipeline steps:
 - copy
 - dwca-avro
 - interpret